Born 5th October, 1930 (Glasgow) - Died 1st December, 2007

 Once living in Bexhill full-time, Almeida learned how to restore fine china and started running yoga classes after qualifying as an instructor.
 This she did alongside running a small antique business with Gardner for a few years.
 Gardner died in 1994 (3).
 In her later years Almeida enjoyed taking care of her two granddaughters during school holidays for her daughter, who qualified as a consultant psychiatrist, and continued to occupy her inquisitive mind by learning computer skills and teaching herself the flute.
 She also embraced digital photography and kept up a strong involvement in local community life.
 Almeida kept busy until she died at home from a heart attack in 2007 (1, 2).

 Almeida was driven by a passion for knowledge from an early age and was a voracious reader of classics, fiction and nonfiction.
 After attending Alexandra Parade Primary School, Almeida went to Whitehill Senior Secondary School, where she received an excellent Scottish State education.
 She shone academically, and particularly enjoyed science.
-In 1947 she was awarded the Whitehill School's science prize.
+In 1947 she was awarded Whitehill School's science prize.
 Despite Almeida's strong academic ability and her dream of going to university she was unable to do so because her family lacked the financial means and she had no means of getting a grant to support her.
 This meant that she had to leave school at the age of 16 to seek work (1).

 After completing her Scottish Higher Leaving Certificate, in 1947, Almeida trained as a laboratory technician in the department of histopathology at the Glasgow Royal infirmary, a large teaching hospital.
-Paid a salary of 25 shillings a week, Almeida quickly became adept at using the microscopes to analyse tissue samples.
+Paid a salary of 25 shillings a week, Almeida quickly became adept at using the microscope to analyse tissue samples.
 The technique proved a perfect extension for the strong photography skills she had learnt as a teenager (2).

-As well as giving her a wage, the job at Glasgow Royal Infirmary provided her with the time to study and in 1952 she obtained the technical qualification, Associate of the Institute of Medical Laboratory Technology (A.I.M.L.T) (1, 4).
+As well as giving her a wage, the job at Glasgow Royal Infirmary provided her with time to study and in 1952 she obtained the technical qualification, Associate of the Institute of Medical Laboratory Technology (A.I.M.L.T) (1, 4).
 For many years, Almeida did not need a formal university degree for her work, but by the end of the 1960s it was clear that her future career would be hampered without one.
 In 1970 she completed an M.Phil thesis with London University.
 A year later she was awarded a DSc from The University of London based on the submission of her strong scientific publications (1, 5, 6).